ProvableHQ/welcome/documentation/leo/04_operators.md

 ```
 #### Description

-Divides `first` by `second`, storing the outcome in `destination`.
-Halts on division by zero.
+Performs division of the first operand by the second, storing the result in the destination.
+The operation halts if division by zero is attempted.

 For integer types, this operation performs truncated division.
+Truncated division rounds towards zero, regardless of the sign of the operands.
+This means it cuts off any digits after the decimal, leaving the largest whole number less than or equal to the result.

+For example:

+1. `7 / 3` yields `2`, not `2.3333`.
+2. `-7 / 3` yields `-2`, not `-2.3333`.

-Furthermore, a constraint is added to check for underflow.
-This underflow happens when dividing the minimum value of a signed integer type by `-1`.
-For example, `div -128i8 -1i8` would result in underflow, since `128` cannot be represented as an `i8`.
+A constraint is added to check for underflow.
+Underflow occurs when dividing the minimum value of a signed integer type by -1.
+For example, `-128i8 / -1i8` would result in underflow, since 128 cannot be represented as an `i8`.

+For field types, division `a / b` is well-defined for any field values `a` and `b` except when `b = 0field`.

 For cases where wrapping semantics are needed for integer types, see the [div_wrapped](#div_wrapped) instruction.